 Discrimination Where an individual has a conviction involving or connected with discrimination in any form, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.
 Individuals with multiple motoring convictions may indicate that the individual does not exhibit the behaviours of a safe road user and one that is suitable to drive professionally.
-Drink driving or driving under the influence of drugs Where an individual has a conviction for drink driving or driving under the influence of drugs, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence or driving ban imposed.
+Drink driving or driving under the influence of drugs The licensee will be automatically referred to the Licensing Sub-Committee.
 In the case of driving under the influence of drugs, any individual may also have to undergo drugs testing at their own expense to demonstrate that they are not using controlled drugs.
-Driving whilst using a hand-held mobile phone or a hand-held device whilst driving Where an individual has a conviction for using a hand-held mobile telephone or a hand-held device whilst driving, a licence will not be granted until at least 5 years have elapsed since the conviction or completion of any sentence or driving ban imposed, whichever is the later.
-Motoring Convictions Other motoring offences A minor traffic or vehicle related offence is one which does not involve loss of life, driving under the influence of drink or drugs, driving whilst using a mobile phone, and has not resulted in injury to any person or damage to any property (including vehicles).
-Where an applicant has 9 or more points on their DVLA licence for minor traffic or similar offences, or has committed and been convicted of three or more offences in an 18-month period or in the term of their licence, whichever is longest, a licence will not be granted until at least 5 years have elapsed since the completion of any sentence imposed.
+Driving whilst using a hand-held mobile phone or a hand-held device whilst driving The licensee will be automatically referred to the Licensing Sub-Committee.
+Pa Other motoring offences Page 329 Motoring Convictions A minor traffic or vehicle related offence is one which does not involve loss of life, driving under the influence of drink or drugs, driving whilst using a mobile phone, and has not resulted in injury to any person or damage to any property (including vehicles).
+Where an applicant has 9 or more points on their DVLA licence for minor traffic or similar offences or has committed and been convicted of three or more offences in an 18-month period or in the term of their licence, whichever is longest, the licensee will be automatically referred to the Licensing Sub-Committee.
 A major traffic or vehicle related offence is one which is not covered above and also any offence which resulted in injury to any person or damage to any property (including vehicles).
-It includes, but is not limited to: Driving or attempting to drive whilst disqualified (BA10 &amp; BA30) Causing death by dangerous driving (DD80)
+It includes, but is not limited to: Driving or attempting to drive whilst disqualified (BA10 &amp; BA30) Causing death by dangerous driving (DD80) Manslaughter or culpable homicide while driving a vehicle (DD60) Dangerous driving (DD40) Driving without due care and attention (CD10, CD20 &amp; CD30) Causing death by careless driving (CD40, CD50, CD60 &amp; CD70)

-- Manslaughter or culpable homicide while driving a vehicle (DD60) - Dangerous driving (DD40) - Driving without due care and attention (CD10, CD20 & CD30) - Causing death by careless driving (CD40, CD50, CD60 & CD70) - Insurance offences (IN10, IN12, IN14)
+• Insurance offences (IN10, IN12, IN14)

-Where an individual has a conviction for a major traffic offence or similar offence, a licence will not be granted until at least 7 years have elapsed since the completion of any sentence imposed.
+Where an individual has a conviction for a major traffic offence or similar offence, the licensee will be automatically referred to the Licensing Sub-Committee.